 Acids and Bases

-The word acid has been derived from a Latin word ‘acidus’ which means ‘sour’.
+The word acid has been derived from the Latin word ‘acidus’ which means ‘sour’.
 Thus, all sour substances essentially contain acids.
 Substances like lemon juice, orange juice, unripe mango and curd taste sour.
-They taste sour because they contain substances called acids in them.
+They taste sour because they contain substances called acids.
 The chemical nature of such substances is acidic.
 The acids in these substances are natural acids.

 However, there are other substances like baking soda that do not taste sour.

 It means that it has no acids in it.
 It is bitter in taste.
 And if you prepare a solution of baking soda in water and rub it between your fingers, it feels soapy.
 Substances like these which are bitter in taste and feel soapy on touch are known as bases.
 The chemical nature of such substances is said to be basic.
 All the acids mentioned in the table occur in nature.

 |Formic Acid||Ant’s Sting|

 |Citric Acid||Citrus fruits such as oranges, lemons, etc..|